USS Bulkeley

-Service history
+Ships History

+2004

 On 13 June 2004, Bulkeley came to the aid of a vessel in distress, Al-Rashid Mum 131.
 Shortly after turning the vessel over to an Iranian tugboat, it sank.
 Bulkeley rescued three crew and recovered the body of a fourth.
 The tug rescued one additional crewman; the other seven were lost at sea.
 The incident is recounted in the book In the Shadow of Greatness.

+2011

 In February 2011, Bulkeley was involved in a mission to rescue four American citizens from the yacht Quest which was attacked by Somali pirates.

 On 5 March 2011, Bulkeley was involved in rescuing a Japanese oil tanker, MV Guanabara, from Somali pirates while on duty with Combined Task Force 151 off the coast of Oman.
 Three of the pirates were tried and convicted in Japan, the fourth was turned over to juvenile authorities, as it was determined that he was a minor.